Chaklader/SignalSyncPro/Tables/Table_Single_Agent.md

 ---

-# M.Sc.
-Thesis Data (Developed and Reference Controls)
+# B. Developed and Reference Controls Data

 _This section contains baseline control performance data from M.Sc. thesis work, serving as comparison benchmarks for the DRL agent. **Reference Control** represents a basic fixed-time signal control optimized for vehicular throughput.